ITI is a program of The Task Force for Global Health.

 An eye disease, trachoma is one of the oldest diseases known to humankind and one of the most preventable.
 Caused by the bacterium Chlamydia trachomatis, trachoma often begins as a childhood illness, spreading easily from child to child, and from child to caregiver.

 The disease used to exist throughout Europe and the United States, even into the 20th century.
-Improvements in living conditions in many parts of the world have wiped out trachoma, but 182 million people in 42 countries are still at risk.
+Improvements in living conditions in many parts of the world have wiped out trachoma, but 157.7 million people are still at risk.
 The International Trachoma Initiative (ITI) works to permanently end the unnecessary suffering and severe disability trachoma causes.
 Learn more about where trachoma exists, and how ITI is helping endemic communities.

 Trachoma and the blindness it causes, can be prevented and treated through a series of simple interventions the World Health Organization endorses called the SAFE Strategy: Surgery, Antibiotics, Facial cleanliness and Environmental Improvements.
 Each of the interventions must be implemented over the long term to prevent permanent blindness and disability from trachoma.
 Learn how ITI and its partners implement the SAFE Strategy in the communities where we work.